 Where Your Water Comes From

 Montgomery County Environmental Services purchases drinking water from the City of Dayton Water Department and then distributes it to customers.
-Water in our region comes from the Miami Valley Buried Aquifer, an underground water-bearing deposit of sand and gravel.
-You can learn more about the aquifer by visiting the Ohio EPA's website at http://www.epa.state.oh.us/.
+Water in our region comes from the Great Miami Buried Valley Aquifer, an underground water source that holds about 1.5 trillion gallons of water.

 Hard water is caused by dissolved minerals such as calcium and magnesium, which can leave behind residue.
 Montgomery County water is softened to approximately 9 grains per gallon (157 mg/L), and many of our customers do not find it necessary to use a water softener.